-The Black Mountain Crest Trail has been touted as one of the most difficult hikes in North Carolina and can be a fantastic 2-3 day hike.
+The Black Mountain Crest Trail has been touted as one of the most challenging hikes in North Carolina and can be a fantastic 2-3 day hike.
 Crossing five peaks over 6,00 feet over 12 miles, the Black Mountain Crest Trail is one way to scale the tallest mountain east of the Mississippi.

 The trail ends at the observation deck.

-If you would like a great view of Mount Mitchell, the Deep Gap Trail offers great views of this magnificent mountain.
-Starting from Mount Craig, the second highest peak in the eastern United States, the hike is a moderate two-mile round trip hike.
+If you would like a great view of Mount Mitchell, the Deep Gap Trail offers excellent views of this magnificent mountain.
+Starting from Mount Craig, the second-highest peak in the eastern United States is a moderate two-mile round trip hike.

 This trail is an excellent example of how diverse the geological features and flora of Mount Mitchell are compared to the rest of North Carolina’s mountains.

 Restaurants in Burnsville

 After all this exploring, driving, and hiking, you’re going to want something good to eat.
 And don’t worry because there are plenty of food options in Burnsville.